Designing Privacy-aware Internet of Things Applications: Privacy-by-Design Framework

 \subsection{Use of Privacy-by-Design Framework}

-One of the primary objectives of the proposed PbD framework is to help software engineers to ask the right questions regarding privacy protection when designing IoT applications and their architectures.
-These guidelines provide them with a framework to start thinking about privacy and direct them to incorporate privacy features into IoT application designs.
+The objective of the proposed PbD framework is to help software engineers to ask the right questions regarding privacy protection when designing IoT applications and their architectures.
+Our approach integrates privacy guidelines into a framework that includes a method for engineers to start thinking about privacy and incorporate privacy features into IoT application designs.
 A piece of software is designed to solve a problem.
 Sometimes, a problem may be identified by a person who is affected by the problem (e.g., Robert, Michael or Jane in our motivating scenarios).
 At other times, a third party company may identify a generic problem that affects many other people (e.g., Enterprise resource planning solutions).
 This type of software engineering is common in the IoT domain as well.
 Some IoT solutions are generic middleware platforms that can be used to build end to end applications.
 Others are complete IoT applications that aim to solve a specific problem \cite{Perera2015a,PereraIEEEAccess}.

 However, problem owners mainly focus on the requirements that would help to solve their problem \cite{bass_software_2012}, ignoring privacy considerations.
 Therefore, privacy requirements are largely overlooked when designing software architectures for IoT applications.
 The PbD framework allows both problem owners and software engineers to sit together and discuss the problem and incorporate privacy protecting measures into IoT application designs.